Online Art Rights

 The site is divided into three main areas:

-covers the rights and risks associated with various types of controversial material.
+- Issues This section covers the rights and risks associated with various types of controversial material.
 Despite First Amendment protections, some types of material can be regulated or restricted in different ways.
 Issues covered include Sexual Content, Violence, Political Speech, Hate Speech, Depictions of Real People, and Sampling and Appropriation.

-is aimed at those with specific legal considerations, and covers the various penalties and regulations that might come up in relation to displaying controversial material online.
+- Risks This section is aimed at those with specific legal considerations, and covers the various penalties and regulations that might come up in relation to displaying controversial material online.
 From a free-speech perspective, the risks are usually not too worrisome, but it is possible to run into various civil and criminal penalties, as well as government regulations.
 This section also discusses the role of third-party terms of service agreements and the issues that arise from the international nature of the Internet.

 The Internet is a tremendously rich and powerful platform for expression of all kinds and in all media.
 We hope you find these articles helpful as you create and share your work online.
 Please help spread the word using the links at the bottom of each page.